gheorghina/gheorghina.github.io/_posts/2018-06-01-problem-solving.markdown

 ### Phase 4 - Estimations

+But first keep in mind that **"It's expensive to  know everything up front"(Kolton Andrus)**

 ### Phase 5 - Identity Risks and Write Down the Assumptions

-**If you can’t think of three things that might go wrong with your plans, then there’s something wrong with your thinking.
-Jerry Weinberg**
+**"If you can’t think of three things that might go wrong with your plans, then there’s something wrong with your thinking"(Jerry Weinberg)**

 ### Phase 6 - Define Contingency and Mitigation Plans